cdp-trial-patterns/data-in-motion/01_kafka_filter.md

 - f.
 In the **Review** page, review your deployment details.

- Notice that in this page there's a **>_ View CLI Command** link.
-You will use the information in the page in the next section to deploy a flow using the CLI.
-For now you just need to save the script and dependencies provided there:

- - Click on the **>_ View CLI Command** link and familiarize yourself with the content.
- - Download the 2 JSON dependency files by click on the download button:
-   - Flow Deployment Parameters JSON
-   - Flow Deployment KPIs JSON
- - Copy the command at the end of this page and save that in a file called **deploy.sh**
- - Close the **Equivalent CDP CLI Command** tab.

 - g.
 Click **Deploy** to initiate the flow deployment!

 - h.
 You are redirected to the Deployment Dashboard where you can monitor the progress of your deployment.
 Creating the deployment should only take a few minutes.